Thinking about going mobile?

 If you decide to go mobile, here are some tips we considered with PrintKEG.

 1. Use a separate mobile site.
 This could be debated, but I recommend creating a separate mobile site.
 If you make a site that is focused on mobile users, then the result will be better.
 Users with 4″ screens on cell service are far different than those with 25″ screen and mega-bandwith.
-If you do not have a site at all, then creating a smart CSS driven site could kill two birds with one stone.
+If you do not have a site at all, then creating a smart CSS driven site (a responsive design) could kill two birds with one stone.
 Talk to your developer.

 Don’t agree with me?
 Consider this: I wouldn’t use a tri-fold brochure design for my business card or scrape the audio from a television commercial and use it as a radio ad.
 They are different mediums and should be respected as so.

 2. Your mobile site should be functional.
 Static sites are boring especially on mobile sites.
 On PrintKEG’s mobile site, people can get prices, order prints and track orders.
 However, if you can only afford a static site, it is still a good start.